NZIBS membership rules & regulations

 NZIBS Regulation 4 - AMP programme (page 3-6) has been instigated on a mandatory basis on the understanding that those with whom we deal, both within and outside the industry, can be assured that the Institute’s members are kept informed of new methods, products and technologies as they become available and the Member’s competencies are being adequately maintained.

-For further information on how to complete your CPD online within the members’ portal please contact the secretary directly.
+For further information on how to complete your CPD online within the members’ portal please contact the Executive Assistant directly.

 Registered membership requirements